mmihaltz/cnn-text-classification-tf/README.md

 Purpose of this fork:
-* Add word2vec pre-trained word emnbeddings
+* Add word2vec pre-trained word embeddings
 * try other stuff

 Original README: